-Treatment with a simple pill is universally recognized as a safe and simple solution.
-Evidence Action's Deworm the World Initiative focuses on treatment delivered through existing school infrastructure.
-This is highly cost-effective and accepted well by communities, and able to reach hundreds of millions of children.
+To combat worm infection, regular treatment with a simple pill is universally recognized as a safe and effective solution.
+The Deworm the World Initiative supports school-based deworming: treatment delivered through existing education infrastructure, administered by teachers with support from the health system.
+This approach is highly cost-effective, well accepted by communities, and efficiently targets the population group at greatest risk for infection: children.

-Rigorous evidence shows that school-based deworming programs can improve health and education outcomes for children at a cost of less than $0.50 per year.
+Rigorous evidence shows that school-based deworming can improve children’s health, education, and long-term productivity at an average cost of less than $0.50 per child per year.